 For most people, securing a mortgage is an essential part of the homebuying process.
 That’s how to get the funds to cover the high cost of a home purchase.

-Before you apply for a mortgage, there are plenty of things you can do to increase your chances of getting pre-approved or even pre-underwritten for a loan.
+Before you apply for a mortgage, there are plenty of things you can do to increase your chances of getting pre-approved/pre-underwritten for a loan.

 Here are six common pitfalls that we have found can impact your ability to qualify for a mortgage—and how to avoid them.

 Job or career changes

-If you absolutely can’t wait, try to time it so that you close on your home at least two pay cycles after you start your new job.
-That way you’ll have the pay stubs at the beginning of your loan application and a longer runway of time at the new office.
+If you absolutely can’t wait, if at all possible try to time it so that you close on your home at least two pay cycles after you start your new job.
+That way, you’ll have the pay stubs at the beginning of your loan application and a longer runway of time at the new office.

-Applying for new credit lines
+Applying for new credit lines or other new loans

 Similarly, try to avoid financing large purchases—even if they charge 0% interest for several years, you’re still taking on a new monthly payment.